DebianJoe/roaster/INSTALL.md

 Also, it is necessary to migrate the .roaster.conf file into the user's home directory, or into /etc/and save it simply as roaster.conf (without the "." in front of it).
 The local user's file will take precendence over the global one.

 If you have questions about installing (and I use that word loosely), then feel free to shoot me an email at <DebianJoe@linuxbbq.org> or simply stop by the forums and ask for help.
-There are tons of sysystems that I cannot possibly test it on myself, so the feedback would be appreciated.
+There are tons of systems that I cannot possibly test it on myself, so the feedback would be appreciated.

 Regards,
 Joe